High-Round QAOA for MAX $k$-SAT on Trapped Ion NISQ Devices: Introduction

 {\it NISQ QAOA Performance Measures.} To be more precise and as illustrated conceptually in Figure~\ref{fig:conceptual_diagram}, we define the quality achieved in a QAOA NISQ experiment as the average approximation ratio of all solutions sampled by the device, where the approximation ratio of a solution $s$ with objective function value $C(s)$ is defined as $\frac{C(s)}{C_{opt}}$ (for a maximization problem, and inverted for a minimization problem) with $C_{opt}$ being the optimal objective function value across all feasible solutions.
 This is under the assumption that good angles, but not necessarily optimal angles, can be learned efficiently for each round $p$; in other words the conceptual picture of NISQ QAOA in Figure \ref{fig:conceptual_diagram} is not intended to capture the difficulty of the angle finding problem (especially at very high rounds).
 We plot approximation ratios on the $y$-axis, and put the length of the QAOA calculation, crudely measured in number of rounds $p$ on the $x$-axis.
 On a noise-free or error-corrected quantum computing device (see red line), we expect the approximation ratio to gradually increase with $p$ until it eventually hits 1.0 when QAOA has put all amplitude into the optimum solution(s).
 On the other hand, if we have a device that samples purely randomly because of its overwhelming noise level, it would sample random solutions perhaps mostly within a few percentile points above the average random solution (marked by the dashed horizontal lines in Figure \ref{fig:conceptual_diagram}).
-We expect a NISQ device (blue line) to initially improve approximation ratios to reach a peak value at the point labeled QAOA Volume at $p_{\max}$, which is a measure defined as $n \times p$, where $n$ is the number of qubits used.
+We expect a NISQ device (dark blue line) to initially improve approximation ratios to reach a peak value at the point labeled QAOA Volume at $p_{\max}$, which is a measure defined as $n \times p$, where $n$ is the number of qubits used.
 As we further increase $p$ beyond the peak, we expect noise to gradually become more dominant until the solution quality becomes indistinguishable from random samples and we have thus lost all (quantum) signal.
 Let us define a point at $p_{{noise}}$, where the NISQ performance reaches the upper envelope of the 60th percentile of standard deviation from random sampling, where we have chosen the number 60 in an arbitrary but fixed fashion.
+In particular, the motivation for this tight percentile choice is based on the sampling characteristics of the $3$-SAT problems that we will be sampling, for other combinatorial optimization problems it may make sense to use other reasonable percentiles.
 We call this point ``QAOA Random''.
 The pair $(p_{\max}, p_{\mathrm{noise}})$ characterizes QAOA performance on a NISQ device and it is of particular interest to study these components as we vary problem instance sizes.

 For an error-corrected device, we would define $p_{\max}$ to be the smallest $p$ that reaches an approximation ratio that we wish to achieve, ideally we would hope that it is small and grows at most polynomially with the problem instance size as it becomes algorithmically defined by QAOA performance.
 In contrast, on a noisy device, we hope for $p_{\max}$ to be as large as possible as it serves much more as an indicator that the NISQ device still improves signal at high round counts.
 The QAOA Random point with $p_{\mathrm{noise}}$ would be at infinity for an error-corrected device.
 In the reality of NISQ devices, we hope for $p_{\mathrm{noise}}$ to be as large as possible.